Sonic Welding of Plastic Parts

 Sonic welding is most often used to join smaller plastic parts, such as those in portable electronics or medical devices, but can also be used to bond larger parts for automobiles, aerospace equipment, and other advanced applications.
 The ultrasonic bonding process can be modified to provide the best results for the application at hand.

-Sonic Welding from Stack Plastics
+Custom Sonic Welding from Springboard

-Stack Plastics offers a number of secondary services, including ultrasonic bonding.
+Springboard offers a number of secondary services, including ultrasonic bonding.
 Our ultrasonic bonding process uses highly advanced equipment to ensure superior quality bonds and fast, efficient processing.